Jawz84/Blog/PowerShell Contributing.md

 - Refer to the [known issues](https://docs.microsoft.com/powershell/scripting/whats-new/known-issues-ps6?view=powershell-7).
 - List steps to reproduce the bug
 - Explain what you expected to happen
-- Tell what actually happened instead
+- Describe what actually happened instead
-- Paste in relevant environment info: output of $PSVersionTable and if any, the errormessage.
+- Paste in relevant environment info: output of `$PSVersionTable` and if any, the error message.

 When in doubt, just share what you encountered to check if it's a bug in PowerShell or not.
 Good places to share are: